fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 > Apple requires that APNs certificates are renewed once every year.
 > * Be sure to do it early.
 If you renew after a certificate has expired, you will have to turn MDM off and back on for all macOS hosts.
 > * Be sure to use the same Apple ID from year-to-year.
-If you don't, you will have to unenroll and re-enroll all macOS hosts.
+If you don't, you will have to turn MDM off and back on for all macOS hosts.

 You can see the certificate's renewal date and other important APNs information using the Fleet UI or the `fleetctl` command-line interface: